University Wiki Service

-- Tier 2 support is provided by the Web Operations Team and is available during normal business hours (8 a.m. - 5 p.m.).
+- Tier 2 support is provided by the Web and Contract Services Team and is available during normal business hours (8 a.m. - 5 p.m.).

 - Routine requests (for example creating a new wiki for a project) are typically addressed within three business days.

 End users always start with Tier 1, which is basic support.
 Tier 2 is the second support level and is reserved for more complex issues.
 ITS Help Desk may escalate issues to Tier 2.

 ITS will notify customers about both scheduled and unscheduled maintenance using the ITS Services Status page of service availability and service delivery issues.
 Services may not be available during the maintenance periods.

 Scheduled maintenance occurs the third Tuesday of the month from 6 p.m. - 10 p.m.
 To the maximum extent possible, installation of service, application and security updates will be performed during scheduled maintenance.

 Unscheduled maintenance tasks that require service downtime will be announced as soon as possible on the ITS Services Status page.

 ITS will notify customers using the ITS Services Status page of service availability and service delivery issues for Wikis.

 Personal wikis (based on EID) will remain active for six months after departure from the university.